Phoenix616/InventoryGui/README.md

 gui.addElement(new GuiStorageElement('i', inv));
 gui.setCloseAction(close -> {
-    saveInv(inv); // Save inventory content or process it in some other way })
+    saveInv(inv); // Save inventory content or process it in some other way return false; // Don't go back to the previous GUI (true would automatically go back to the previously opened one) })
 ```
 #### State Element